mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *‘Iqd al-Mandhum* by Shihab al-Din al-Qarafi

 This text deals with all the asbab of ‘umum.

-- *Qawa'id al-Ahkam* by Izz al-Din b.
-'Abd al-Salam

-Ibn 'Abd al-Salam was one of the first to author an independent work on maslahah.
-His work is important for understanding the purpose of the Shari'ah and its internal rationality.

 - *Al-Ghiyathi* by Abu'l-Ma'ali al-Juwayni